 Darenth Parish Council

-Meeting of the Parish Council are not public meetings but members of the public have a statutory right to attend meetings of the council as observers as part of the Parish Council’s community engagement.
+Meetings of the Parish Council are NOT public meetings, but members of the public are welcome to attend meetings of the council as observers as part of the Parish Council’s community engagement.

-They have no legal right to speak unless the Parish Council Chairman authorizes them to do so.
+They have no legal right to speak unless the Parish Council Chairman authorises them to do so.

-However, as part of its community engagement, Darenth Parish Council sets out a time for public participation at the beginning of its meetings when members of the public are invited to speak.
+However, as part of its community engagement, Darenth Parish Council sets out a time for public participation at the beginning of its meetings when members of the public are invited to ask a question.

 Members of the public are welcome to stay for the Council meeting after the public session as observers but will not be able to join in discussion.

 Members of the public may be excluded by a resolution of the meeting for specific items which need to be discussed in confidence for example staffing matters, tenders for contracts and some legal issues.

 It is important to remember that no decisions or expenditure resolution can be made on any item raised at the public forum because the item would not have been legally notified on an agenda in advance to the electorate or the council.